tattle-made/dau-dashboard/README.md

 ## Viewing Documentation
 Run `mix docs`.
 This generates the documentation and puts the .html and .epub file in `doc/`.
 Run `http-server doc/` and visit [`localhost:80801`](http://localhost:8081)

+### Media during development
+Copy Paste files in `/priv/static/assets/media`.
+These will be available to the app at `http://localhost:4000/assets/media/${filename.extention}`